 - Offers high flexibility in building good functionalities.

-- One of the most secured CMS as it prioritizes on security.
+- One of the most secured CMS as it prioritizes security.

-- It has hundreds of modules which help developers to use them for different purposes.
+- It has hundreds of modules that help developers to use them for different purposes.

 - Able to manage multiple sites.